Netflix’s High Score tells the stories of gaming’s golden age

 GamesBeat: Now that you’ve looked into this period, what do you think are some of the most pivotal moments in this age of gaming that transformed the industry?

-Wood: I can’t speak to — to me, they’re all very — it’s all symbiotic and organic.
+Wood: It’s all symbiotic and organic.
 In some ways it was hard for us to pull apart these stories, because it all grows together, all these influences flowing from one thing to the next.
 It’s hard to say one person or one innovation creates the industry or changes it forever.
 It was a confluence of events and innovations that were driven by people who were curious, who wanted to play with computers or figure out a new way to play games.
 We’re really not — while the show, obviously, is about video games, and about these innovations, we really wanted to focus on the creativity of people who were thinking outside the box and tell their stories.
 It’s not — we could talk about online gaming and Doom or first-person shooters or how that might have changed the industry, but it’s really more about human creativity and innovation than that.

 Costrel: It would have been hard to just talk about the technological advances.
 When it comes to the Japanese creators especially, they really think so poetically about their games and the intent behind each game and how they were thinking.
 With Amano, for instance, it’s all about art.
 And you’re like, wait, what?
 These little pixels were these amazing paintings before.
 We wanted to show that process, how they had so much more than the technology going on.
 We all know that eventually it’s a matter of the computer history behind it.